-On July 1, 2020, the Commission entered into an insurance policy with the California Association of Mutual Water Companies Joint Powers Risk and Insurance Management Authority (JPRIMA) for excess liability insurance and property insurance.
+The Commission has an insurance policy with the California Association of Mutual Water Companies Joint Powers Risk and Insurance Management Authority (JPRIMA) for excess liability insurance and property insurance.
 For general liability, the Commission maintains excess insurance coverage of \$10,000,000 with a self-insured retention of \$1,000,000 per occurrence.

-(5) Long Term Liabilities
+(5) Long-Term Liabilities

-The following is a summary of changes in long-term liabilities for the year ended June 30, 2020:
+The following is a summary of changes in long-term liabilities for the year ended June 30, 2022: